 Food is not just what you see on your plate.
-It’s a blend of History and cultural influences and character and love (lots and lots of love).
+It’s a blend of historical and cultural influences and character and love (lots and lots of love).

-I picked the Hidden Madrid Food & Market Adventure for two main reasons: it sounded like it would put me in contact with a piece of the soul of the city that is usually overlooked by tourists (and it did) and it could accommodate my friend, who’s a pescatarian.
+I picked the Hidden Madrid Food & Market Adventure for two main reasons.
+It sounded like it would put me in contact with a piece of the city’s soul that’s usually overlooked by tourists (and it did).
+It could accommodate my friend, who’s a pescatarian.

 But they did.
 And this makes all the difference in great service.

 This wasn’t even an insistence on her part or mine.
-At the beginning of the tour, I simply explained she wouldn’t be eating with us at two of the stops but we had forgotten to mention that when we booked the tickets (as we were supposed to).
-I understood that changes couldn’t be made on such short notice and I just wanted to let our guide know that my friend would be fine with it.
+At the beginning of the tour, I simply explained she wouldn’t be eating with us at two stops, but we forgot to mention that when we booked the tickets (as we were supposed to).
+I understood that changes couldn’t be made on such short notice, and I just wanted to let our guide know that my friend would be fine with it.

 Instead of slow-roasted pork, my friend was able to join us at the table with an option for vegetarians: olive spread on homemade bread with a side of pecorino cheese.

-The Devour Tours website describes their tour guides as passionate experts and storytellers, and Caitlin never ceased to entertain us with facts, anecdotes and making sure we were well fed (trust me, the portions aren’t bite-sized).
-She knew her way around Huertas and she never made us feel like we were just visiting these local businesses and tasting their products.
-Caitlin gave us the back story, tested our food knowledge, and was genuinely marveled at our newfound love for local cuisine.
+The Devour Tours website describes their tour guides as passionate experts and storytellers.
+Our guide never ceased to entertain us with facts, anecdotes, and making sure we were well fed (trust me, the portions aren’t bite-sized).
+She knew her way around Huertas, and she never made us feel like we were just visiting these local businesses and tasting their products.
+She gave us the back story, tested our food knowledge, and was genuinely marveled at our newfound love for local cuisine.

-Side note: also, any person who convinces me to try anchovies promising me they’re not what I expect, has my eternal appreciation.
-Yes, they were not what I expected.
+Side note: Any person who convinces me to try anchovies promising me they’re not what I expect has my eternal appreciation.
+Yes, they weren’t what I expected.

-As always in my trips, people play a great part in making an experience memorable.
-Caitlin and the group, first.
-Then the old lady who’s a regular at Chocolat every day for churros and chocolate; the owner of the Mantequeria who prepared a selection of his favorite products for us; the owner of Charcutería Ismael who gladly stepped from behind his jamón-filled counter to be in the group photo with us; the olives expert of fifty plus years at Aceitunas Juanjo, genuinely happy with our delight over the different types of Spanish olives; the love and care of the owners of Fiaschetteria La Saletta who source all products for their dishes from the vendors right there at the Antón Martín market; the wife and husband duo who own Vermú (hers) and Los Gatos (his), two bars at Calle de Jesús, side by side, with a decoration that, we were told, matches the different personalities of the two.
+As always in my trips, people play a significant part in making an experience memorable: the old lady who’s a regular at Chocolat every day for churros and chocolate; the owner of the Mantequeria who prepared a selection of his favorite products for us; the owner of Charcutería Ismael who gladly stepped from behind his jamón-filled counter to be in the group photo with us; the olives expert of fifty-plus years at Aceitunas Juanjo, genuinely happy with our delight over the different types of Spanish olives; the love and care of the owners of Fiaschetteria La Saletta who source all products for their dishes from the vendors right there at the Antón Martín market; the wife and husband duo who own Vermú (hers) and Los Gatos (his), two bars at Calle de Jesús, side by side, with a decoration that, we were told, matches the different personalities of the two.

 As for the hidden cat at Los Gatos, I won’t spoil the game.
 You’ll have to find it yourself.
 And, no, it’s not the poster of the black cat above the counter.